Mohammad99Azim/data-structures-and-algorithms/sorting/merge/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 following the merge sort algorithm to sort the array

+Space : O(n) because it use all indexes to create the left and right if you count stack frames, then it's O(n)+ O(log n) , so still O(n)

+Time : O(n*Log(n)) the n it come from the merge function (it have while loop)  the log(n) it's coming from the recursion call and dividing the array to the left and right

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->